Synercid Side Effects

 Generic Name: dalfopristin / quinupristin

-Note: This document contains side effect information about dalfopristin / quinupristin.
-Some of the dosage forms listed on this page may not apply to the brand name Synercid.
+Note: This page contains side effects data for the generic drug dalfopristin / quinupristin.
+It is possible that some of the dosage forms included below may not apply to the brand name Synercid.

 For the Consumer